stefbowerman/z-theme/src/scripts/slate/README.md

 ##### `slate.utils.hashFromString`

 Call this to turn a string into a 32 bit integer.
 Useful for hashing content into a some-what unique identifier to use for cookies.

+### YotpoAPI

+We've built a wrapper around the Yotpo javascript api that is exposed via `slate.yotpoAPI`.
+It requires an app key attached to `window.yotpoConfig.appKey` in order to work.
+This is brought into the theme as a theme setting - see `settings_schema.json`.

+All API calls made through this library return promises which, if successful, return response data as shown in the Yotpo API docs.